 Eventually she was pulled away to dance and they lost each other for long enough that the night resolved to a same-same point for Carrie – dancing, chopping lines, fucking the deerstalker guy.

 When the house was quiet Carrie lay awake, the old familiar heaviness rotting in.
 She padded down to the kitchen and found Jerome standing on the table, suspending fruit from the ceiling with lengths of string.

 There were passion fruits for the inner planets, spinning oranges for Neptune and Uranus.
 Jupiter was a grapefruit and Saturn a ripe mango, circled in a rind of melon.

 ‘What a beautiful thing,’ said Carrie.
 ‘An amazing thing.’

 Jerome held up the Earth, a lime: ‘The thing to remember is the sun’s gravity is strong enough to keep the Earth from floating away, but too weak to bring it closer.
 It’s called the Conservation of Angular Momentum.’

 ‘And do I get to see the view from space, Starman?’

 It was when she stretched out so he could pull her up that Jerome saw rows of silvery sickle moons scarred onto her arm.
 His glasses began their slow descent.
 He felt the Earth held aloof in his other hand.
-And Carrie heard the clatter of the deerstalker guy coming downstairs, his circling arms round her waist, pulling her back with soft words, back to the same-same point.
+And Carrie heard the clatter of the deerstalker guy coming downstairs, his circling arms round her waist, pulling her away with soft words, back to the same-same point.